 Historic Arkansas Museum is a favorite field trip destination for educators across the state.
 With annual programs and field trips for grades K - 3rd, 4th - 6th and 7th - 12th, there's a field trip opportunity for any age group.
 Before arranging transportation, be sure your date and time have been confirmed.
 A confirmation letter will be sent out to confirm the date and time.

-1 hour • $1 each • Oct., Nov., Mar., Apr., May • Max. group size: 60; can accommodate 120 for 2 hrs. paired with Museum Center visit - Visit the log house, slave cabin, and blacksmith shop at the Parker Westbrook 1850s Farmstead and learn about the two families that lived at the farmstead.
+1 hour • $1 each • Sept., Oct., Nov., Mar., Apr., May • Max. group size: 60; can accommodate 100 for 2 hrs. paired with Museum Center visit - Visit the Parker Westbrook 1850s Farmstead and learn about the two families that lived at the farmstead.
 Students will discover how life on an 1850s farmstead is different than their lives today by participating in chores and understanding how natural resources were used.

-1 hour • $4 each • Oct., Nov., Mar., Apr., May • Max. group size: 100 - Learn about the day in the life of a student in the 1840s as they get ready for school, have breakfast, and go to school by comparing and contrasting the old and the new.
-Activities include comparing bathing habits of then and now, items used in the kitchen, and the school day.
-Students will have to the opportunity to learn a pioneer recess game that they can take back to school and play.
+1 hour • $4 each • Sept., Oct., Nov., Mar., Apr., May • Min.
+15 students - Max. group size: 100 - Learn about a day in the life of a young person in the 1840s by comparing and contrasting the old and the new while visiting our historic structures and both seeing and participating in activities young people could have done in the 1800s.

-2 hours • $4 each • Tuesdays in Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at life on a farmstead by participating in how daily needs were met.
-Activities include churning butter, carding wool, hand-dipping a candle, visiting the blacksmith.
+2 hours • $4 each • Sept., Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at rural life in Arkansas by participating in activities necessary to meet the needs of a family living on an 1850s farmstead.

-2 hours • $4 each • Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 120 - Learn about the different occupations of surveying, laundry, and printmaking that the people who lived or visited our block had by doing the job yourself.
-But it was not all work for those in the 1800s so you also get the chance to learn about and play pioneer games and make your own pioneer toy to take home with you.
+2 hours • $4 each • Sept., Oct., Nov., Mar., Apr., May • Min.
+15 students - Max. group size: 100 - Learn about the different occupations that the people who lived on or visited our blocks had by doing some work yourself.
+It's not all work, though, as you also learn about and play historic games and make your own historic toy to take home with you.

-2.5 hours, $6, Grades K- 6 • Offered in Fall and in Spring - Hear pioneer music and storytelling and visit six activity stations in restored historic homes.
-All the presenters are costumed in this thorough way to experience Historic Arkansas.
+2.5 hours • $6 • Grades K- 6 • Offered in Fall and in Spring - Hear historic music and storytelling and visit six activity stations in restored historic homes.
+All the presenters are costumed so visitors have an authentic experience of Historic Arkansas.